adlerweb/Blynk_MQTT/README.md

 MQTT_PORT = 1883
 TOPIC = "/blynk"
 ```
-The bridge subscribes to all /blynk/# topics in this case.

 #### MQTT translations
 You can use the translation table to add additional aliases: